Buckley-Sitzman-LLP/buckley-sitzman-com/src/people/people.md

       of Certified Public Accountants.

-      Tyler, who is a Lincoln native, where he currently resides with his wife Cortney, their two beautiful children and dog, Milo.
+      Tyler is a Lincoln native, where he currently resides with his wife Cortney, their two beautiful children and dog, Milo.
 He loves to spend time with his friends and family, and also loves to play golf.
 Tyler is an avid sports fan as well as a dedicated supporter of Nebraska athletics.
     image: /img/tyler.jpeg
     email_address: tdenker@bsncpa.com
   - permalink: false
     name: Madisyn L. Matthews
+    short_name: Madisyn Matthews
     job_title: Accountant
     image: /img/madisyn.jpeg
     body: Madisyn grew up in Minden, Nebraska.
 She attended Doane University, in